This blog post is a bit lengthy, but I wanted to be able to share a guide from A to Z of Mexico’s beloved Pan Dulce (Sweet Bread).

 There are countless variations like, galletas de nuez (pecans), some are shaped and colored to resemble a slice of watermelon, there are also galletas caritas (smiley faces), which are my son’s favorite.
 They are a white cookie but decorated with red gel for eyes and a smiley mouth and sometimes are shaped like a colorful caterpillar.

 Polvorones are often labeled galletas, essentially, they are all cookies, just different kinds.
+Make them at home using this recipe: Polvorones (Tri-Color Mexican Cookies).

 Small vanilla flavored thimble-shaped pound cakes which after being baked are coated with a warm apricot jam and then completely covered with white sprinkles.
 The cakes have a very dense texture, though they are still moist and very sweet.